 "About this title" may belong to another edition of this title.

 Hardcover.
-Condition: Very Good.
+Condition: Good.
 No Jacket.
-May have limited writing in cover pages.
-Pages are unmarked. ~ ThriftBooks: Read More, Spend Less.
-Seller Inventory # G0309060966I4N00
+Former library book; Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Seller Inventory # G0309060966I3N10

 Seller: Revaluation Books, Exeter, United Kingdom